CIMR-Algos/L2SSS/book/baseline_algorithm_definition.md

 For all L-band radiometers, SSS retrievals algorithms are therefore based on:

--  an empirical sea-water dielectric constant model at 1.4 GHz,
+-  an sea-water dielectric constant model at 1.4 GHz,
 -  a surface roughness and foam-induced correction model,
 -  a Radiative Transfer Model for Atmospheric corrections,
 -  a scattering model to correct for sea surface scattered Solar and celestial radiation, and,
--  a model to correct for geometric rotation from surface polarization basis to antenna basis
+-  a model to correct for geometric rotation from surface polarization basis to antenna basis,
--  a model to correct for Faraday rotation in the ionosphere.
+-  and to model the $T_B$ at antenna level, a model to correct for Faraday rotation in the ionosphere.

 We review these models and corrections in the following subsections.